nolte/k8s-home-lab/README.md

 <!--structure-start-->
 ```
 .
-├─📁 .github          # (optional) Sources for configure the Application, mostly with Terraform
+├─📁 .github          # Github Actions and configurations, like linting etc.
-├─📁 .taskfiles       # Folder with k8s manifests
+├─📁 .taskfiles       # Taskfiles with reuseable small util commands
 ├─📁 docs             # The Required Files for the mkdocs based Documentation
 ├─📁 hack             # The Sources for configure the Local Bootstrapping Cluster
 ├─📁 src              # All required Sources for manage the Cluster